- News & Resources

-Join us for ISPRM 2020, the joint ISPRM (International Society of Physical & Rehabilitation Medicine) World Congress and AAP (Association of Academic Physiatrists) Annual Meeting.
-Connect with a global community of physiatry and rehabilitation professionals and thought leaders from more than 50 countries at the world's premier PM&R meeting.
-You will engage with 3,000+ colleagues to learn, network, and share perspectives from all over the world.
+Join us for Physiatry ‘21, the Association of Academic Physiatrists (AAP) 2021 Annual Meeting.
+Connect with an intimate and influential community of physiatry and rehabilitation professionals at the premier academic physiatry meeting.
+You will engage with 1,500 colleagues to learn, network, and share perspectives.

 Applying for a Visa